 New evidence suggests that our history may have forgotten high science and technology that exceeded modern man expectations of the distant past.
 The ancients spoke of their past as being glorious.

 There is an old story from Plato’s time about a legendary ancient civilization that dwelled on a big continent and then deluged under the sea level.

 This sunken landmass was considered to be a lost motherland that gave birth to humanity on Earth.
-At its peak of development, people of this supercontinent were highly evolved and spiritual.
+At its peak of development, people of this lost continent and ancient civilizations were highly evolved and spiritual.

 Many consider places like Lemuria or the land of Mu a myth.
 However, three sunken continents like Zealandia in the Pacific, Kerguelen Plateau, and Mauritia in the Indian Ocean do exist and Zealandia is a scientifically accepted continent 94% of which submerged under the Pacific Ocean.

 Global Flood and Volcanic Winter

 A great modern-day example of an underwater city is the ancient city Heracleion or Thonis.
 It was an ancient Egyptian city that had existed for approximately 12th century BC and served as the country’s main port for international trade and collection of taxes.

 Over time, numerous earthquakes, tsunamis, and rising sea levels weakened it.
 At some point during the tsunami, its buildings collapsed into the water and the city sunk beneath the sea.
 Since then, the archaeologist, not to mention exploration of large sunken continents that existed 70,000 years ago, explored no more than 5% of the city’s area.